I’ve never considered myself a good manager.

-Most entrepreneurs try to do everything on their own, start burning out, and then get in a rush to hire to offload tasks.
+Most entrepreneurs try to do everything on their own, burn out, and then rush to hire to offload tasks.

-These new people aren’t given clear direction, start underperforming, and the entrepreneur’s belief is confirmed: “See, I knew I’m the only person that can do everything!”
+New employees aren’t given clear directions, start underperforming, and our hidden belief is confirmed: “See, I knew I’m the only person that can do everything!”

 ….and then they’re back where they started, doing everything on their own and the business never grows.

 Well, this article includes the solution that’s worked for me.